WilliamTindan/Data_Science_Portfolio_Projects/README.md

 # Data_Science_Portfolio_Projects
-This site hosts all my data science projects
+This site shows projects worked on by William

+# Project 1 :